Tobacco Carrier Manifest

 - require the driver to produce the manifest or waybill;

 - ask to see the copy of the carrier's permit, where applicable; and

 - examine the identification of the packages of tobacco being transported.

-If the driver refuses to submit to the inspection or provide the requested documents, or has committed an offence, the officer or authorized person may order that the vehicle not be moved until a judge makes a ruling with respect to the search or seizure of the vehicle.
+If the driver refuses to submit to the inspection, does not have the requested documents or provides an inaccurate or incomplete manifest or waybill, or if the officer has reasonable grounds to believe that the driver has committed an offence, the officer or authorized person may order that the vehicle not be moved until a judge makes a ruling with respect to the search or seizure of the vehicle.